mrdbourke/mac-ml-speed-test/README.md

 - TODO Note on LLM files: you can use other .gguf models, e.g. llama-2-13b, 70b, other variants etc, I just went with 7b to demonstrate (as to run 70b, you will need a lot of RAM, ~70GB+ in half precision, [~40GB in Quantize 4 precision](https://huggingface.co/TheBloke/Llama-2-70B-Chat-GGUF/tree/main))

-## Run scripts

-* TODO - guide on running the testing scripts

 ## Results

 * TODO - combine results
+* Define the computers tested (e.g. all baseline models)

 ## Notes